The Field of Chocolate Dreams

 During these hours of dark clouds the rays of the Aloha spirit emerged in action and Sharkey who did chocolate out of love and knows the value and the dream first hand, truly felt me.
 Right there and then he offered me new plants and also said he wanted to introduce one of his farmers.
 A couple of years later I would come to realize that this very farmer, Colin Hart who still works with me is one of the major assets to the new and growing Hawaii Cacao and chocolate industry.

 I met Colin some months later when it was about time to replant the new baby cacao seedlings.
 We instantly enjoyed working together and could spend several hours non-stop talking about the topic of Hawaiian Cacao and Chocolate.
-The way we worked together also felt right, was super fun and always filled with Aloha.
+The way we worked together was energizing and always filled with Aloha.
 A couple of years later he was invited to the University of Hawaii under a scholarship to do research in harvest, fermentation and post-fermentation practices.
 If you know a little about how chocolate is made you would know that there is a lot more to chocolate than what meets the pallets.
-Before I started this chocolate journey I personally did not know anything about how chocolate is made or even that the beans go through a fermentation process before the rest of the process.
+Before I started this chocolate journey I did not know how chocolate is made or even that cacao had to be fermented.
 I was familiar with the unethical practices that was rampant in certain areas in the cacao industry where children are used for labor or forced labor, and that farmers sometimes are not paid fairly and even being enslaved.
 But what I was oblivious about was what happens between the time the beans leave the farm and reach the shelves of the stores.
 Good quality chocolate really starts at the farm and Colin having more than 12 years of practice plus being a total nerd in the subject really makes him good at what he does and Aloha Feels was getting the full benefit.

 The Blessing in Disguise

-In conclusion, from the devastating discovery of 250 dead trees came one of the biggest blessings to the quality of Aloha Feels chocolate, and that was a terrific farmer.
-Especially as the purpose of Aloha Feels is to advocate for fair labor and working with love we now had an ideal situation.
-Colin truly works with 100% passion and love for the Hawaiian Chocolate and Cacao industry and when he is handling the cacao I can see that he is in his element and sometimes I even see bliss on his face.
+In conclusion, from the devastating discovery of 250 dead trees came the blessings needed for the quality of Aloha Feels chocolate, and that was a terrific farmer.
+Colin truly works with 100% passion and love for the Hawaiian Chocolate and Cacao industry and when he is handling the cacao he is in his element and sometimes I even see bliss on his face.
 He also introduced me to another absolutely critical piece in the puzzle, the producer and manufacturer Dylan Buttenbaugh the founder of Manoa Chocolate.
 But more about this in another blog.
 For me, unless I can work with a team that has great team spirit and works with aloha I would not be able to create my dream at all, so it all turned out well.

 From the accidental death of the trees emerged our dream team working with all the Aloha Feelings.
-I count my blessings over and over and am deeply grateful to be able to share this work of love and aloha with those of you that enjoy our chocolate bars.
+I count my blessings and am deeply grateful to be able to share this work of love and aloha with those of you that enjoy our chocolate bars.

 Thank you for reading and supporting our work.
 Let us know if you would like to read about any specific topic in the future.
-I plan to maybe write about how chocolate is made and what is special about the Hawaii Cacao and Chocolate industry in the next blog.
+I plan to write about how chocolate is made and what is special about the Hawaii Cacao and Chocolate industry another time.
 For now, I hope you enjoy a piece of dark chocolate every day.
 It is good for your heart, your health and your mood.

 Deliciously Yours and With Aloha!